anetacamo/pipegame/README.md

 - add more levels
 - new level modal
 - missing letters: q,v,x,z
-- pipes need to become white on each new level
-- let the water flow error
-- hide let the water flow on level done
 - bug: the laid tiles with water can still be changed
-- new game button should be further away; too easy to mistakenly click it
-- on whole game finnish cannot log score
 - refresh page after score submit
 - order scores